Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Paths of Eclipses and Planets.md

 - Illustration of the moon cycle:
 	- ![[moon-phases-explained.png]]
 	- Start from the arrow, and go in that direction
-	- Repeats every 29 days
+	- Repeats every 29.5  days
-- *Waxing* - m
+- *Waxing* - moon visible in afternoon/evening, gets fuller and rises later each day
+- *Waning* - moon visible in late night/morning, gets less full and sets later each day
+-